SURFscz/SRAMsync/README.md

 ## Structure of sync-with-sram

-The `sync-with-sram` consists out of a main loop that itterates over the SRAM LDAP as defined per configuration.
-The main loop does not do anything more than this itteration.
+The `sync-with-sram` consists out of a main loop that iterates over the SRAM LDAP as defined per configuration.
+The main loop does not do anything more than this iteration.
 For example, it does not write entries into a destination LDAP.
 In fact, the main loop in unaware what it should do with all encountered entries.
 All it does is emitting events when some action could be required.
 Events are triggered when for example the main loop detects that a new user is added to SRAM.
 Now it is up to whoever is responsible for dealing with such an event and what it really means.
 In case of a new user this should ultimately end with a user being added to some destination LDAP, but it is not the responsibility of the main loop.
-Instead the configuration requires an `EventHandler` class to be instantiated.
+Instead the configuration requires an `EventHandler` class to be instantiated that takes care of this functionality.

 A design choice was to dynamically load derived `EventHandler` classes.
 Thereby allowing for multiple implementations of emitted events.
 This allows for